Crazy-Jack/ncbi-download-tool/README.md

 python3 ncbi-download.py --data_file data.txt --run_name run
 ```

 This will result in `run_results.txt`.
-There are some exceptions can't be parsed, see `run_exceptions.txt`.
-There is no summary of these genes.
+There are some exceptions that can't be parsed, see `run_exceptions.txt`.
+There is no summary of these genes on ncbi.